spack/spack/lib/spack/docs/packaging_guide.rst

 Submodules
   You can supply ``submodules=True`` to cause Spack to fetch submodules recursively along with the repository at fetch time.
-For more information about git submodules see the manpage of git: ``man git-submodule``.

   .. code-block:: python

      version('1.0.1', tag='v1.0.1', submodules=True)

-  If a package has per-variant submodules, ``submodules=True`` may not be appropriate.
-Instead, define ``submodules`` to be a callable function that takes the package instance as its argument.
-The function should return a list of submodules that should be fetched.
+  If a package has per-variant submodules, define ``submodules`` to be a callable function that takes the package instance as its only argument.
+The function should return a list of submodules to be fetched.

   .. code-block:: python